LTomer/vault-reader/README.md

 # vault-reader - Version 3.*
-The purpose of this task is to read secrets from HashiCorp Vault server in order to use it during the build or the release process.
+The purpose of this task is to read secrets from HashiCorp Vault server in order to use it during the build or the release process.<br>
+The task supported with generic Key-Value in version 1 & 2.

 ![](Images/icons8-safe-128.png) <br>
 >_The icons for that task was taken from https://icons8.com/_